stevederico/grok-cli/README.md

 ### Explore a new codebase

-Start by `cd`ing into an existing or newly-cloned repository and running `grok`.
+Start by `cd`ing into an existing or newly-cloned repository and running `grok-cli`.

 ```text
 > Describe the main pieces of this system's architecture.